-1 Ms. Sarah J. Vyvoda, Manager, Engineering Gas Transmission and Storage Integrity, 2 will discuss and support the Company's enhanced pipeline safety compliance 3 programs, including the transmission integrity management program ("TIMP"), storage 4 integrity management program ("SIMP"), facility damages program, operator 5 qualification and training program, and safety management systems ("SMS").
-6 Petitioner's Witness Vyvoda also describes the evolving pipeline safety regulations 7 that mandate these compliance programs, and the Company's resulting capital and 8 O&M expense investment required to support compliance with these programs.
+Ms. Sarah J. Vyvoda, Manager, Engineering Gas Transmission and Storage Integrity, will discuss and support the Company's enhanced pipeline safety compliance programs, including the transmission integrity management program ("TIMP"), storage integrity management program ("SIMP"), facility damages program, operator qualification and training program, and safety management systems ("SMS").
+Petitioner's Witness Vyvoda also describes the evolving pipeline safety regulations that mandate these compliance programs and the Company's resulting capital and O&M expense investment required to support compliance with these programs.

-10 Ms. Kate D. Porter, Director, Safety Management Systems and Quality, who was 11 previously Manager, Engineering Gas Distribution Integrity, will support the 12 Company's Distribution Integrity Management Program ("DIMP").
-She will outline 13 Pipeline and Hazardous Materials Safety Administration's ("PHMSA") DIMP 14 requirements and how the Company has implemented its DIMP plan in response to 15 the requirements.
-She will also detail various specific programs and projects 16 developed to address risk identified through the implementation of the DIMP plan, 17 along with the underlying risk drivers.
-This will serve to demonstrate the 18 reasonableness of the activities that contribute to the capital expenditures and 19 expenses resulting from that work and included in this rate case.
+Ms. Kate D. Porter, Director, Safety Management Systems and Quality, who was previously Manager, Engineering Gas Distribution Integrity, will support the Company's Distribution Integrity Management Program ("DIMP").
+She will outline Pipeline and Hazardous Materials Safety Administration's ("PHMSA") DIMP requirements and how the Company has implemented its DIMP plan in response to the requirements.
+She will also detail various specific programs and projects developed to address risk identified through the implementation of the DIMP plan, along with the underlying risk drivers.
+Her testimony will demonstrate the reasonableness of the activities that contribute to the capital expenditures and expenses resulting from the DIMP work included in this rate case.